lucky-sideburn/kubeinvaders/README.md

 ## Description

-Through KubeInvaders you can stress a Kubernetes cluster in a fun way and check how it is resilient.
+Through **k-inv** a.k.a.
+KubeInvaders you can stress a Kubernetes cluster in a fun way and check how it is resilient.

 ## Installation
 ### Install to Kubernetes with Helm (v3+)